neubot/neubot/doc/FAQ.rst

 Neubot has a minimal impact on system and network load.
 It spends most of its time asleep or waiting for its turn to perform a test.
-During a test Neubot consumes a lot of system and network resources but the program tries to guarantee that the test does not take not too much time, as detailed below.
+During a test Neubot consumes a lot of system and network resources but the program tries to guarantee that the test does not take too much time, as detailed below.

-Periodically, Neubot downloads form the *Master Server* information on the next test it should perform, including the name of the test, the Test Server to connect to, and possibly other parameters.
+Periodically, Neubot downloads form the *Master Server* information about the next test it should perform, including the name of the test, the Test Server to connect to, and possibly other parameters.
 If there are updates available, the Master Server response includes update